 When you arrive

-Many partner universities offer language courses for exchange students – either as an intensive course at the start of the semester or during the year and we encourage you to take advantage of this.
-You should check with your Subject coordinator whether credits from these language classes will be recognised as part of yourdegree.
+Many partner universities offer language courses for exchange students, either as an intensive course at the start of the semester or during the year.
+We encourage you to take advantage of this.
+Check with your subject coordinator whether credits from these language classes will be recognised as part of your degree.
 If so, the classes should be included in your learning agreement.
 If not, these credits will be in addition to the required 30 or 60 ECTS.